Prairie Restoration Showcase

 Goat Grazing Pilot Project

-This fall, the City is enlisting some new helpers to battle
+In fall of 2018, the City enlisted some new helpers to battle

 - goats!
 City council approved a pilo